 A Missions Team or Point-Person

-The Missions Team takes the lead in promoting Alliance missions.
-As leaders, senior pastors must focus on a few key things.
-He cannot do it alone.
-Missions-engaged churches have a key point person and/or missions team to handle the details of your mission’s emphasis.
-They present interesting and challenging promotion of Alliance missions throughout the year.
+Although the senior/lead pastor is the chief promoter of Alliance missions he identifies and recruits a missions team or leader to take the lead in promoting and planning missions.
+Missions engaged churches have a key point person and/or missions team to handle the details of their yearly missions emphasis.
+They also present interesting and challenging promotion of Alliance missions throughout the year targeting all ages.

 Alliance churches that increase engagement with missions present Alliance missions on a regular basis, not just once a year.
 Repetitive exposure to missions is the key to creating passion and excitement about what God is doing around the world.

 Missions engaged churches have some form of global promotion on a regular basis and they pray for international workers and current world events in their services.
 Consider using resources like: Alliance snapshot videos; Skype call with an international worker; prayer for workers in the service; an interview with someone who went on a short-term trip; children's missions Sunday; etc. The length can be as short as 1-2 minutes or as long as 5 minutes.
 Frequency is critical, not length of presentation.